X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Summary and Conclusions

-In this paper, we have adopted the parameters of previous nearby SN research to conduct a threat assessment of the modern SN X-ray emission data of 31 SNe found within the literature.
-We have restricted our initial analysis to the empirically confirmed observations, and shown that the hazardous reach of these types of SNe is substantial.
+In this paper, we have adopted the parameters of previous nearby SN research to conduct a threat assessment of the modern SN X-ray emission data of 31 SNe.
+We have restricted our initial data analysis to the empirically confirmed observations and have focused the majority of our initial threat assessment on the biological consequences related to ozone depletion.
+From these efforts alone, we have shown that the hazardous reach of these types of SNe is substantial.

 Even in our most conservative estimates, the results show that SN X-ray emission has general implications for planetary habitability and potentially the evolution of Earth itself:

 \begin{enumerate}